galtproject/galtproject-docs/en/Whitepaper.md

 Since the guarantor of the property rights are the owners themselves, in this case, commercial operations do not require Custodians.
 Ownership is transferred only through a smart contract.
 Such updates should be accepted by majority of participants through governance mechanisms.

 ### Property protection
+In territories not related to existing states, owners must themselves provide  protection of property.
+For this purpose they must create a Homeowners Community (a detailed description of the communities is given in the corresponding section).
+Owners create a regular tariff in the community and replenish the multisig by ETH, DAI or any ERC20.
+These funds are used to pay for the services of a private police or army that provides physical protection for land and real estate.

 ## Governance
 The described system of smart contracts has a large number of parameters that require changes depending on the current situation, as well as updating the code.
 These actions should be as decentralized as possible and at the same time carried out in the interests of the majority of participants.